batterypass/BatteryPassDataModel/README.md

 # Battery Pass Data Model v1.2.0

 Welcome to the Battery Pass Data Model repository!
-This project provides a comprehensive data model based on the [DIN DKE SPEC 99100:2025-02](https://www.dinmedia.de/en/technical-rule/din-dke-spec-99100/385692321), aimed at standardizing and streamlining the exchange of battery-related information across the value chain to allow informed stakeholder decisions for sustainable circular economy.
+This project provides a comprehensive data model based on the [DIN DKE SPEC 99100:2025-02 "Requirements	for	data	attributes	of	the	battery	passport"](https://www.dinmedia.de/en/technical-rule/din-dke-spec-99100/385692321), aimed at standardizing and streamlining the exchange of battery-related information across the value chain to allow informed stakeholder decisions for sustainable circular economy.
 The defined data requirements are fully aligned with the [EU Battery Regulation](https://eur-lex.europa.eu/eli/reg/2023/1542/oj) and the [Eco-Design Directive for Sustainable Products (ESPR)](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32024R1781&qid=1719580391746).

 The provided data modelling approach is a proposal for a sector specific DPP (Battery Passport).